 You are advised to register with a health insurance cooperative in order to increase your health insurance payouts, however this is not obligatory.
 You can ask for a quote and compare rates of different student health insurance companies, insurance companies and banks.

-Please ensure that the health insurance cooperative you register with can offer you personal public liability insurance as well as student public liability insurance, so that you will also be covered in your place of study or internship.
+Some health insurance cooperatives may also offer personal liability insurance, which will allow you to be covered in your place of study or internship.

 MEDICAL CONSULTATIONS

 How can I see a doctor?